 As an expat, you often feel you should throw yourself into life in your new destination by trying anything and everything that is new and different.
 But this is not always as exciting, or pleasant, as it first might seem.
 While living in Asia, I have eaten the entrails of a chicken, both raw chicken and raw horse, and fried pig ear.
 While it may be authentic, it is definitely not something I would be in any rush to try again.

 A Kiwi Expat in Germany

-When I first moved to Germany I didn’t speak any German, so I took a job as an au-pair to help improve my knowledge of the language.
+When I first moved to Germany, I didn’t speak any German, so I took a job as an au-pair to help improve my knowledge of the language.
 The children I was looking after also spoke no English, so the first months were spent muddling through, teaching each other, and all learning along the way.
 One day I was giving the kids a bath and one of them kept yelling “Ich muss aufs Klo”.
 Not understanding what he was saying, I just nodded along, pretending to know what he was saying.
 Turns out I definitely didn’t understand… I soon discovered he was saying “I have to go to the toilet”.
-On this occasion, it was too late to rescue the situation, but I very quickly learnt what this and many other phrases meant.
+On this occasion, it was too late to rescue the situation, but I very quickly learned what this and many other phrases meant.

 An American Expat in Italy

 Perhaps part language error, part general misunderstanding, one time the instructions I gave to a hairdresser in Italy got seriously lost in translation.
 I had recently decided I wanted to dye my blonde locks to an autumnal chestnut-brown — just a few shades darker, nothing too drastic.
 Unfortunately, this did not go to plan.
 When it came to the big reveal, my hair was less chestnut brown, more jet black.
 Not quite what I had in mind, but seemingly just the look the hairdresser was going for.
 Needless to say, I will be taking one of my Italian friends to translate for me next time!